biodiversity-exploratories-synthesis/Synthesis_dataset_manual/Synthesis datasets  How to use.md

 **Fig2**: *example illustration of the values that are not present in the bacteria and soil fungi datasets due to dataset size limitations.
 The red values are the ones that are not reported in the synthesis dataset (shown on the right).
 Note that the soil fungi dataset does not have NAs, the bacteria dataset has NAs for all species for plots AEG33 and AEG34.*

 Real NAs can happen when a full plot is missing from the dataset (e.g. AEG33 in Fig2) or when a combination of plot X species is not available.
-This second case only happens with arthropod datasets (e.g. pollinators) and we recommend to only use plots with information on all species (i.e. without NAs, using e.g. the command na.omit(dat)).
+This second case only happens with arthropod datasets (e.g. pollinators in grasslands) and we recommend to only use plots with information on all species (i.e. without NAs, using e.g. the command na.omit(dat)).
 We highlight this topic because it might cause issues when using the data to e.g. calculate richness of a given group.
 We recommend to always check how many plots were measured per DataID and per year.

 ```R
 #Example code to add zeros back for the bacteria and fungi datasets.
 Also adds NAs for the plots with missing data.
 Note: this will heavily  increase the datasets size and might cause memory issues!: